Laxmannegi/C-I/README.md

  **Ambiguity Problem (Diamond Problem)**
  When a class inherits from two base classes that have methods and properties with the same name, it creates ambiguity.
 This issue is often referred to as the "Diamond problem". or
- The Diamond Problem occurs in multiple inheritance when a class inherits from two base classes that have a common ancestor, creating ambiguity about which inherits method or property to use.
+ The Diamond Problem occurs in multiple inheritance when a class inherits from two base classes that have a common ancestor, ~~creating ambiguity about which inherits method or property to use~~.
 Since C# does not allow multiple inheritance for classes, this problem is avoided.

  ```C#
  class A